mikedef/moos-ivp-gateway/README.md

 `iMOOSGateway` runs a TCP server using `lib_gateway_tcp` (adopted from https://github.com/GobySoft/netsim/tree/master/src/lib/tcp), which allows the ROS based client (protobuf_client ROS node) to connect to as a TCP client, using the same library.

-When `iMOOSGateway` receives a MOOS variable that is configured to be forwarded, depending on its type; i.e. string or double, the variable name and the content with be put into a `FromGateway` protobuf message, and sent over to the client using the TCP connection
+When `iMOOSGateway` receives a MOOS variable that is configured to be forwarded in the `forward_to_client` parameter of the `iMOOSGateway` configuration block, depending on its type; i.e. string or double, the variable name and the content with be put into a `FromGateway` protobuf message, and sent over to the client using the TCP connection.

 When the client sends a `ToGateway` type protobuf message over the TCP link, unless if it's a blocked message, the `iMOOSGateway` application will publish it to the MOOSDB.
 The content of the incoming message could be a string or a double and will be posted to the MOOSDB as a `KEY-VALUE` pair.

+Data to be sent from the MOOSDB to the client (protobuf_client) will be sent automatically.
+Data received from the client will be published to the MOOSDB automatically.

-See `moos-ivp-gateway/src/lib/lib_gateway_protobuf` for more information into the gateway.proto message definition
+See `moos-ivp-gateway/src/lib/lib_gateway_protobuf` for more information into the gateway.proto message definition.
+Please note, the `gateway.proto` msg is defined in both the gateway and the client applications and must be identical.

 ## Dependencies
 * Google protocol buffers